kwasniew/hyperbook/README.md

 * render views as simple functions, not stateful components
 * model application state to make impossible states impossible
 * change application state with pure functions
-* talk to HTTP APIs and stream server events without callbacks, Promises, async/await, Observables in the user space
+* talk to HTTP APIs and stream server events without callbacks, promises, async/await, observables in the user space
 * describe all side effects (e.g. random number generation) as data structures
 * optimize load time and runtime performance
 * test your application at the unit and integration level